Algorithmic Information Design in Multi-Player Games: Possibility and Limits in Singleton Congestion: Introduction

 Given the aforementioned hardness for the no externality situation, it is less surprising that optimal information design has received much less attention in strategic games \emph{with externalities}.
-Studies of information design in games have so far mostly focused on \emph{public} signaling in restricted classes of games such as zero-sum games \cite{dughmi2014hardness}, non-atomic congestion games with linear latency functions \cite{bhaskar2016hardness} and second-price auctions \cite{Emek12}.
+Studies of information design in games have so far mostly focused on \emph{public} signaling in restricted classes of games such as zero-sum games studied by \citet{ dughmi2014hardness}, non-atomic congestion games with linear latency functions studied by \citet{ bhaskar2016hardness} and second-price auctions studied by \citet{ Emek12}.
 Unfortunately, these works all exhibit sweeping intractability results.
+An interesting exception is the very recent work by \citet{ griesbach2022public}, which develops polynomial-time optimal public signaling schemes for multi-commodity non-atomic congestion games in the situation with parallel links, constant number of states and affine latency functions.
 On the other hand, the study of \emph{private} signaling in general games have received significantly less attention.
-As part of their learning algorithm, Mansour et al. \cite{Mansour2016bayesian} give a linear program (LP) for computing the optimal private scheme.
+As part of their learning algorithm, \citet{ Mansour2016bayesian} give a linear program (LP) for computing the optimal private scheme.
 However, the size of their LP is \emph{exponential} in the number of receivers.
 Overcoming this exponential dependence on the number of agents is an intrinsic challenge in the design of optimal private signaling scheme (see more discussions below).